Technosoft iPOS4808, iPOS8020

 • FoE: File over EtherCAT, mailbox protocol (Easy Motion Studio 2 -> Export -> FoE -> Complete Config)

-In order to avoid downloading configs to each drive via local RS232, a few generic configurations have been developed and FoE and/or CoE configurations have been generated:
+To avoid downloading a configuration to each drive over local RS232, a few generic configurations have been developed and exported via FoE and/or CoE:

 1. Open-loop stepper, 48V, STO (no support for encoders).
 Encoders need to be connected to other EtherCAT slaves like EL5042 or EL5102.